murbard/plebeia/README.md

    previous cell.
 This is helpful to avoid having to hit the  key-value table for small values, but it does create some duplication.
 To be benchmarked...

-Bud node:
+- Bud node:

  - First 224 bits: 1's
  - Last 32 bits: index of the child node.

- It could seem at first that we might not need to store bud nodes at all, but they are helpful when creating snapshots, to preserve the property that a non-indexed internal node never point to two indexed children.
+  It could seem at first that we might not need to store bud nodes at all, but they are helpful when creating snapshots, to preserve the property that a non-indexed internal node never points to two indexed children.